-- 1. A semen specimen for intrauterine insemination should be produced following a two to four day period of sexual abstinence. - 2.
-Obtain a sterile container from the office if you plan to collect the specimen at home, otherwise plan on collecting at the office. - 3.
+- 1. A semen specimen for intrauterine insemination should be produced following a two to three day period of sexual abstinence, unless otherwise instructed. - 2.
+Obtain a sterile container from the office to collect the specimen AT HOME! - 3.
 Avoid soaps, detergents, creams or lubricants to aid specimen collection.
 These agents may interfere with sperm motility.
 Assistance from the female partner is encouraged and may improve semen quality. - 4.
 Collect the entire specimen in the sterile container.
 The volume should be between one half and one teaspoon.
 If there is any spillage, let the lab know. - 5.
-If the specimen is obtained at a location other than the office, it must be delivered to the lab within one half hour of collection.
-Keep the specimen as close to body temperature as possible during transportation.
-You might want to tuck the container under your arm or put it in an inner coat pocket.
-Do not put it near heat or direct sunlight! - 6.
+If the specimen is obtained at a location other than the office, it must be delivered to the office/lab as soon as possible (ASAP) after collection.
+Keep the specimen close to body or room temperature during transportation.
+Do not put it near heat or direct sunlight!
+Time is not as important as temperature when transporting semen samples, therefore, drive carefully. - 6.
+Always label the specimen cup with your NAME, DATE and TIME of collection and number of days since last ejaculation.
+According to laboratory policy, specimens received without this information may be refused and may not be processed. - 7.
 Inseminations are scheduled 12-48 hours after +LH surge detected with ovulation kits, or 24-36 hours after administration of hCG.